amit00272/Node-Security-Manager/ReadMe.md

 <h3> Secure Session Management</h3>

+  * You can use [express-session](https://www.npmjs.com/package/express-session) package for the same.
-  * You can use `express-session` package for the same.
+  * You can use [express-session](https://www.npmjs.com/package/express-session) package for the same.

 <h3> Command Injection </h3>